 For the purposes of this Discharge of certain payment obligations provision the terms of Section 9.7 of the Equity Definitions shall be deemed to apply to this Transaction and references to the “Buyer” and the “Seller” therein shall be deemed references to Party A and Party B, respectively, mutatis mutandis.

+For the avoidance of doubt, the occurrence of an Event of Default with respect to which Party B is not the Defaulting Party or which is not by virtue of Bankruptcy shall not the subject to the terms of this Discharge of certain payment obligations provision.

 6. Maximum Number of Shares to be Delivered: